C O P Y R I G H T :

 “Show that attitude again, and I’ll take you over my knees.”

 Her lips were softer than he’d imagined.
 He liked it.
-He also liked her catty attitude, which got him excited and went straight to his groin.
+He also liked her catty attitude, which got him excited even more and went straight to his groin.

-Running his hands over and down from her arm to the shoulder, he groped her breast.
+Running his hands over and down from her arm to the shoulder, he groped her breasts.
 She tensed and whimpered softly.
 Ashton felt her panic, and he moved back to analyze.
-Emily's shut her eyes, and tears dropped.
+Emily had shut her eyes, and her tears squeezed into rolling down her cheek.

 She shook her head frantically.
 His surprise would have been laughable but for the seriousness of the situation to all concerned.